 Since graduating from the M.A.
 Choreography course at HZT (Inter-University Center for Dance) Berlin, I’ve been focusing mainly on my own work, including enemy, an interactive sauna dance piece, and the Sex & Space dance film trilogy.

-Facilitating workshops based on my research has become an essential part of my practice, and my teaching has included HZT Berlin, Tanzquartier Vienna, Tanzfabrik Berlin, Human Architecture Lab in St. Petersburg, the Rietveld Academie for Fine Arts & Design in Amsterdam, and the ImPulsTanz Festival in Vienna
+Facilitating workshops based on my research has become an essential part of my practice, and my teaching has included HZT Berlin, Tanzquartier Vienna, Tanzfabrik Berlin, Human Architecture Lab in St. Petersburg, K3 in Hamburg, the Masters of Contemporary Dance Education in Frankfurt, the Rietveld Academie for Fine Arts & Design in Amsterdam, and the ImPulsTanz Festival in Vienna.

 I was the happy recipient of a 2012 danceWEB scholarship, and enjoy collecting tea, comic books, tattoos, and anything elvish.